habibitcoin/tajfi-server/README.md

 3. Configure Environment: Ensure that the  TaprootSigsDir environment variable is set to the directory where the  tapd binary is located.
 4. Begin the backend server by running `go run cmd/server.go`.
 Ensure the `tapd` daemon is also already running.

+## License

+This project is licensed under the MIT License with a Non-Commercial clause.
+You are free to use and modify this software for personal and non-commercial purposes.
+Commercial use is prohibited without explicit permission from the author.

+See the [LICENSE](./LICENSE) file for details.